cea-hpc/modules/MIGRATING.rst

 When both files exist, now they are both evaluated instead of just the :file:`modulespath` file.

-Module magic cookie (i.e., ``#%Module``) is now required at the start of :file:`initrc`.
+Modules magic cookie (i.e., ``#%Module`` file signature) is now required at the start of :file:`initrc`.
 An error is produced if the magic cookie is missing or if the optional version number placed after the cookie string is higher than the version of the :file:`modulecmd.tcl` script in use.

 Note that :file:`initrc` configuration file can host more than :subcmd:`module use<use>` and :subcmd:`module load<load>` commands.